Transport properties of baryon rich back-reacted thermal plasma with finite 't Hooft coupling correction: Jet Quenching Parameter

 \section{Jet Quenching Parameter}

 In this section, we compute the jet quenching parameter ($\hat{q}$) using holographic approach \cite{Liu:2006ug}.
 The $\hat{q}$ is related with the expectation value of the Wilson loop traced by $q\bar{q}$ pair with separation length L and the latter one is connected to the regularised Nambu-Goto action.
-Using these relation, the $\hat{q}$ can be expressed as \cite{Pokhrel_2025,Pokhrel_2025a,Chakrabortty2016a},
+The relation between the jet quenching parameter and the expectation value of light-like Wilson loop in the adjoint representation is given as \cite{Liu:2006he}

+where $\mathcal{C}$ is traced out by the $q\bar{q}$ separation length $L$ and length $L^-$ along the light cone of the boundary gauge theory.
+Using the gauge/gravity duality, we can compute the expectation value of the Wilson loop in the fundamental representation \cite{Liu:2006he,Maldacena1998},

+Where, $S(\mathcal{C})$ is the Nambu-Goto action of the fundamental probe string whose two end points are attached to the boundary corresponding to the $q\bar{q}$ pair.
+The relation between the expectation value of fundamental representation and adjoint representation of Wilson loop can be constructed and it takes the simple form as,